Attila, S/4HANA, BTP Fullstack Developer (EN, DE, HU)

-Hybrid testing in CAP contect means You want to execute your application code inside Your development environment like BAS or VSCode using BTP Cloud Foundry resources.
+Hybrid testing in CAP contect means You want to execute your application code inside Your development environment like BAS or VSCode but using and connected to BTP Cloud Foundry resources.
 This is a very common activity as CAP developer.
 You develop a feature making a code change what You want to test before deploying it to the corresponding BTP subaccount or pushing to the git repository.
 This is useful at the stage the MultiTarget application is deployed to CF already including xsuaa service responsible authentication to CF.

-The official documentation now explains hybrid testing using the cds bind command.
-The old way of using environment variables still work however.
+The old way of using classic environment variables still work however.
 For fetching service information and credentials into environment variable files like default-env.json You can use this plugin for the Cloud Foundry CLI.
-You can place this to the project root folder next to the package.json, or into the approuter folder.
-Note that this not only fetch the VCAP_SERVICES part, but also the VCAP_APPLICATION part as well, what You actually does not need, You can wipe it from the JSON file downloaded.
+The tool is not available anymore, so You need to manually copy the VCAP services part from your Application and place it into a default-env.json file.
+You add the file to the project root folder next to the package.json, or into the approuter folder.

 We do not suggest to combine cds bind with environment variables for the same purpose for clarity, and to avoid conflicts and unexpected behaviour.